diaxen/libassh-mirror/README.md

+# libassh - The asynchronous SSH library

-libassh is a free software library written in C which implements the Secure Shell protocol version 2.
+_libassh_ is a free software library written in C that implements the Secure Shell protocol version 2.
+It enables writing ssh2 client and server applications using an event based API.

-The project is hosted at http://www.nongnu.org/libassh
+The _libassh_ home page is available at http://libassh.org/

-Copyright (C) 2013-2020 Alexandre Becoulet <alexandre.becoulet@free.fr>
+# License

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as